-Renee Vaughan plays traditional Scandinavian music on the nyckelharpa, an instrument dating back to medieval times in Norway, Sweden, Denmark, and Finland.
-She has performed at the American Swedish Institute, Norsk Høstfest, and the Minnesota Orchestra’s Nordic Soundscapes Festival.
-In 2024, she served as Musician-in-Residence at UW-Madison’s Nordic Folklife Department, where she shared Scandinavian folk music and storytelling.
-During her residency, she researched first-generation Swedish immigrant musicians, creating the online collection Nordic Newcomers and initiated a collection of Upper Midwest Scandinavian Allspel tunes to support learning and preservation.
-A versatile collaborator, Renee is involved in a range of musical projects, including intercultural and intergenerational ensembles, educational presentations, storytelling performances, and workshops focused on Scandinavian folk music.
-She is also dedicated to community building within the Scandinavian folk scene, co-hosting monthly Nordic Social Dances, the annual Twin Cities Nordic Ball, and organizing concerts and workshops for touring Scandinavian artists.
+Renee Vaughan is a passionate about traditional Swedish folk arts: music painting and storytelling With one foot firmly planted in tradition and the other stepping with care and curiosity she brings Scandinavian folk art traditions to life.
+Her primary form of expression of the resonant voice of the nyckelharpa, a medieval instrument from Sweden, Norway, Denmark, and Finland.
+With a deep understanding of rhythm, history, and folklore, Renee captivates through blending the past with the present.
+For over a decade, Renee has engaged audiences at notable venues like the American Swedish Institute, Norsk Høstfest, and the Minnesota Orchestra’s Nordic Soundscapes Festival, among others.
+She is currently a 2025 MPR Class Notes Teaching Artist.
+In 2024, she served as Musician-in-Residence at UW-Madison’s Nordic Folklife Department, where she explored the musical legacies of first-generation Swedish immigrants.
+During her residency, she launched the online collection Nordic Newcomers and began an archive of Upper Midwest Scandinavian Allspel tunes to preserve and share these melodies.
+In 2022, she received a fellowship from the American Scandinavian Foundation to study with master nyckelharpist Cajsa Ekstav.
+A passionate collaborator, Renee is involved in intercultural and intergenerational music ensembles, blending Scandinavian traditions with various cultural influences.
+She organizes concerts, workshops, and folk dances to foster the growth and preservation of the Nordic folk scene.
 Renee discovered Swedish folk traditions in 2009 while studying folk painting with Judy Kjenstad.
 Seeking inspiration, she borrowed a Swedish folk music recording from the library and was captivated by Eric Sahlström’s nyckelharpa playing.
 Judy, also a skilled nyckelharpa player, soon became her mentor in traditional Swedish music.
 Renee has also studied extensively one-on-one with Cajsa Ekstav during her American Scandinavian Fellowship, exploring the polska in its many forms--bondpolska, slängpolska/polonaise, Bodapolska and Bingsjöpolska.
 Through this work, she developed a stronger understanding of the rhythm and phrasing that uniquely define Swedish folk music |

 |